Pasadena-Complete-Streets-Coalition/todo/README.md

 3. You should get an email invitation to join the repo.
 Follow instructions to join.

 ### Look at open to-do list
+1. Browse issues by clicking on [issues](https://github.com/Pasadena-Complete-Streets-Coalition/todo/issues) in the menu at the top.
-1. Each "issue" is an open to-do item
+2. Each "issue" is an open to-do item
-2. Click on "Issues" in the menu at the top to browse open items
 3. Click on an issue to see more details.
 You can add notes to the issue just by clicking on the notes field.

+### Milestones can be used to group issues
+1. Click on [issues](https://github.com/Pasadena-Complete-Streets-Coalition/todo/issues) in the menu bar
+2. Click on Milestones to see milestones.
+3. Any issue can be assigned to a milestone